prashant22297/prashantS22/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The project can be viewed live at https://prashant22297.github.io/prashantS22

 ## Available Scripts